FarrukhAijaz/MPC-Lane-Keeping-And-Obstacle-Avoidance/README.md

 # MPC-Lane-Keeping-And-Obstacle-Avoidance
- A Model Predictive Algorithm based on an IEEE Journal for Lane Keeping and Obstacle Avoidance on Low Curvature Roads
+ A Model Predictive Algorithm based on an IEEE Journal for Lane Keeping and Obstacle Avoidance on Low Curvature Roads The paper is also given in the repository